TimeDeck

 Border Collie life stages at a glance

-For a Border Collie, the first twelve months are roughly equivalent to 15 human years — a burst of physical and cognitive development that includes teething, socialisation, and sexual maturity.
+For a Border Collie, the first twelve months are roughly equivalent to 15 human years — a burst of physical and cognitive development that includes teething, socialisation, and reaching maturity.
 Year two adds about nine human years.
-After that, each additional dog year adds roughly 5 human years, which is why a mediumbreed ageing at this rate reaches “senior” territory somewhere in the early-to-middle part of its chronological lifespan.
+After that, each additional dog year adds roughly 5 human years, which is why a breed ageing at this rate reaches senior territory somewhere in the early-to-middle part of its chronological lifespan.

 Health and nutrition matter more than birthday math.
-A dogthat eats a balanced diet, maintains a healthy weight, and receives regular veterinary care often exceeds the upper end of its breed's published lifespan range; one that carries extra weight or skips routine preventive care tends to fall below the lower end.
-If you notice changes in mobility, appetite, weight, or sleep patterns, bring them up at your next check-up — many age-related conditions respond well to early intervention.
+A dog that eats a balanced diet, maintains a healthy weight, and receives regular veterinary care often exceeds the upper end of its published lifespan range; one that carries extra weight or skips routine preventive care tends to fall below the lower end.
+If you notice changes in mobility, appetite, weight, or sleep patterns, raise them at your next check-up — many age-related conditions respond well to early intervention.

 How this calculator works

 The human-age conversion combines three multipliers specific to the Border Collie: a year-1 factor of 15, a year-2 factor of 9, and a subsequent-year factor of 5.
-A seven-year-old Border Collie, for example, would be computed as 15 + 9 + (5 × 5) = 49 human years.
-These coefficients are drawn from breed-specific ageing studies and vary across categories so the final number is more realistic than a flat ratio.
+A seven-year-old Border Collie, for example, is computed as 15 + 9 + (5 × 5) = 49 human years.
+These coefficients are drawn from breed-specific ageing studies and vary across categories, so the final number is more realistic than a flat ratio.

 The output is a friendly approximation, not a medical assessment.
 Two Border Collies of the same age can present as very different biological ages depending on genetics, environment, and healthcare history.
-Use the human-year number as a conversation starter with your vet rather than a diagnosis: if the calculator says your companion is “55 in human years,” that's a prompt to ask whether it is time to shift to a senior diet, add joint supplements, or schedule a baseline blood panel.
+Use the human-year number as a conversation starter with your vet rather than a diagnosis: if the calculator says your companion is 55 in human years, that is a prompt to ask whether it is time to shift to a senior diet, add joint supplements, or schedule a baseline blood panel.